How Long Does an IRS Levy Last?

 What If the IRS Levy Lasts Too Long?

 The IRS can’t levy forever.
-They’re bound by the 10-year statute of limitations from the date the tax was assessed.
+They’re bound by understanding the IRS 10-year statute of limitations from the date the tax was assessed.

 But be aware: that clock pauses if you file: